indico/indico-user-docs/user_guide/category_goodies.md

 Category goodies
 -----------------

-In the display page of the categories, click on the **eye** on the page right to see the various useful options offered like *Today's or week's events*, *Calendar* and *Statistics*.
-See them highlighted on the image below.
+In the display page of the categories, click on the **eye**, on the  right, to see the various useful options offered like:
+-*Today's
+-*Week's events*,
+-*Calendar* and
+-*Statistics*.
+See them highlighted on the image below:

 ![](/assets/category_goodies_emphasis.png)